EBZebra/docs/edge/source/guide/printingGuide.md

 To send a string to the printer, you use the [printRawString](../api//printingzebra#mprintRawString) method:

 	:::javascript
-	// If my printer was in line mode I would see this text printed myPrinter.printRawString('This is a test print');
+	// If printer is in line mode, this text would be printed:

+	myPrinter.printRawString('This is a test print');

-	// Example of sending a Zebra CPCL Command
+	// To sendi a Zebra CPCL command
-	// changing from line mode to ZPL mode myPrinter.printRawString('!
+	// and change from line mode to ZPL mode:

+	myPrinter.printRawString('!
 U1 setvar "device.languages" "ZPL"\r\n');

 ### Sending a Series of Commands
-When a series of commands is used repeatedly by an app, they can be stored in a file (i.e. ZPL, CPCL) and modified programatically to perform a task, for example to print an address label.
+When a series of commands is used repeatedly by an app--to print an address label, for example--the commands can be stored in a file (i.e. ZPL, CPCL) and modified programatically to perform the task.
 Command files can be generated manually or made using a tool provided by Zebra.
 They can be created in advance and delivered with the application.

 For example, let's say we created a file called `address.cpcl` that's stored in the application's `public` folder.
 This file will contain CPCL commands that will be used to print an address, and might look something like the one below.